a-jassi/multiple-choice-quiz/README.md

 **complete** them.
 A list of the application features are below:

 - Create multiple choice quizzes consisting of multiple questions
-- Choose if you want the quizzes to be timed or not
 - Complete created quizzes multiple times
 - Track your grades for all attempted quizzes